Puthpiseth/print-content-app/README.md

 ## Print-Content-App

-This application was developped with ReactJs and API (https://jsonplaceholder.typicode.com/).
+This application was developed with ReactJs and API (https://jsonplaceholder.typicode.com/).
 It is responsive and adaptable to all types of screen devices.

 <p align="center">
     <img src="https://img.shields.io/github/repo-size/Puthpiseth/print-content-app" />